spring-guides/gs-handling-form-submission/README.md

 Summary
 -------

 Congratulations!
-You have just submitted a form using Spring.
+You have just used Spring to create and submit a form.

 [u-war]: /understanding/war